Canada's Economic Action Plan | Plan d'action économique du Canada |

 October 12, 2010

-update of the Government's economic and fiscal projections.
-The update
+of the Government's economic and fiscal projections.
+The update clearly

-clearly demonstrates that Canada remains on track to return to a balanced
+demonstrates that Canada remains on track to return to a balanced budget

 Economic Action Plan has underpinned a solid and enviable economic